Get insider access

 Best 34-Inch + Monitors

-Although not as common as smaller sizes, there's still a great selection of monitors with 34 to 49-inch screen sizes.
-The most common screen size is a 34-inch ultrawide, but there are also even larger 38 to 45-inch monitors available.
-You can even find 49-inch super ultrawide monitors with a 32:9 aspect ratio, and these are the equivalent of placing two 27-inch displays side-by-side.
-Lastly, there's a niche set of monitors with 42 and 48-inch screens and a 16:9 aspect ratio, but these are like small TVs, and you should only consider these if you don't mind that much vertical screen space.
-You can learn about the different sizes and aspect ratios available here.
+Although not as common as smaller sizes, there's still a great selection of monitors with 34- to 49-inch screen sizes.
+The most common ultrawide screen size with a 21:9 aspect ratio is 34 inches, but there are also even larger 38- to 45-inch monitors available.
+You can even find super ultrawide monitors with a 32:9 aspect ratio, and these are the equivalent of placing two 16:9 monitors side by side.
+Lastly, there's a niche set of monitors with 42- and 48-inch screens and a 16:9 aspect ratio, but these are like small TVs, and you should only consider these if you don't mind that much vertical screen space.
+You can learn about the different sizes and aspect ratios available.

 Not all monitors in this size range perform the same, so besides thinking about which size you want, you should also consider the monitor's performance for what you need.
-For example, you'll want to look at the monitor's refresh rate and response time for gaming, but the text clarity and peak brightness are useful for good office performance.
+For example, you'll want to look at the monitor's refresh rate and response time for gaming, but the text clarity and brightness are useful for work purposes.

-We've bought and tested over 300 monitors, and below, you'll find our picks for the best 34 to 49-inch monitors available.
-See our recommendations for the best ultrawide monitors, the best ultrawide gaming monitors, and the best curved monitors.
+We've bought and tested over 335 monitors, and below, you'll find our picks for the best 34 to 49-inch monitors available.
+See our recommendations for the best ultrawide monitors, the best ultrawide gaming monitors, and if you want an ultrawide for watching content, the best multimedia monitors.

 1. Best 49-Inch Monitor

 The Samsung Odyssey OLED G9/G95SC S49CG95 is the best monitor with a 49-inch screen we've tested.
-It has a 32:9 aspect ratio, known as a super ultrawide display, and with a 5120x1440 resolution, it's the equivalent of placing two 27-inch, 1440p monitors side-by-side.
-It excels as a gaming monitor as it has a 240Hz refresh rate with a near-instantaneous response time, making motion look extremely smooth.
+It has a 32:9 aspect ratio, known as a super ultrawide display.
+With a 5120x1440 resolution, it's the equivalent of placing two 27-inch, 1440p monitors side by side, so there's plenty of screen space to use.
+It's designed as a gaming monitor, and it's fantastic for this, as it has a 240Hz refresh rate and sharp motion handling.

 It combines its incredible gaming performance with outstanding picture quality thanks to its QD-OLED panel.
 It displays deep and inky blacks in dark rooms without blooming around bright objects, and it gets bright enough to make small highlights pop.
-It even displays a wide range of bright and vivid colors in HDR, so it's fantastic for HDR gaming or watching movies.
-However, QD-OLEDs like this have downsides, like the risk of permanent burn-in when exposed to the same static elements over time.
+Colors are also vivid in HDR, so it's fantastic for HDR gaming or watching movies.
+However, QD-OLEDs like this have the risk of permanent burn-in when exposed to the same static elements over time, which can be problematic for work purposes.
 If that's a concern for you, you can also consider the Samsung Odyssey Neo G9/G95NA S49AG95, which has a 240Hz refresh rate and Mini LED backlighting, but it's a step down from the OLED G9 because it doesn't display the same deep blacks.

 See our review